Capacity Expansion Planning with pypsa#

 Sensitivity Analysis#

 Sensitivity analyses constitute a core activity of energy system modelling.
-Below, you can find sensitivity analyses regarding the
+Below, you can find sensitivity analyses that successively varies the allowed CO\(_2\) emissions.

 sensitivity = {}